aytzey/CodetoPromptGenerator/README.md

-# Code to Prompt Generator Tool by Aytzey
+# Code to Prompt Generator Tool

 A tool for quickly assembling Large Language Model (LLM) prompts from a local file tree.
 You can select or exclude specific files/folders, compose meta and main instructions, and instantly copy everything (including file contents) to your clipboard for LLM usage.